 New to the Yankees in 2011, although he has yet to play for the big-league club, is outfielder Justin Maxwell (1983), an athlete with a superb body that looked made for the game in March in Spring Training, but whether or not he’ll hit in the bigs remains to be seen.
 Justin came to the Yankees having hit nine home runs with 26 rbi’s in 122 games with the Washington Nationals from 2007 through 2010.
 Lost through free agency when he did not make the 2012 squad, Maxwell had a more than decent year playing for Houston that year and in 2013, earning a trade to Kansas City for their first stretch run in decades.
 He spent the 2015 season with the Giants.

 A solid addition to the Yankee family, southpaw starter James Paxton (1988), had a very good year for the team in 2019, and one dominant start in the postseason.
 A first-round choice by Toronto in 2009, then a fourth-round pick by Seattle in 2010, James was acquired in a trade of minor leaguers Dom Thompson-Williams and Erik Swanson, and prospect Justus Sheffield in November 2018.
 Paxton went 41-26 for the Mariners from 2013 through 2018, and posted a 15-6 mark for the 2019 Yankees, including having won 10 straight down the stretch.
 But an off-season injury, and then another in-season one in 2020, in which he went 1-1 in five starts, ended his Yankee career.
-He signed with Seattle for 2021, but was injured again in his only appearance, and his time in the bigs may be over.
+He signed with Seattle for 2021, but was injured again in his only appearance, signed with Boston that December, but did not take the mound with them in the ensuing year; his time in the bigs may be over.
 All 137 of his major league games have been starts.